-Girls with visual impairments
+Girls with Visual Impairment

-- Seat the girls in the front row or at a point where they can see the board. - Make sure the board has a good contrast - Use descriptive language and name items instead of saying, 'this' or 'that' - Put back material, books etc. at the same place - Make sure girls are informed of classroom arrangement changes - Ensure the learning center is in a quiet place - Provide teaching and learning material the student can touch - Read everything on backboard out loud - Name students you are speaking to so the girl knows who they are
+- Seat the girls in front row or at a point where they can see the board. - Make sure the board has a good contrast. - Use descriptive language and name items instead of saying, 'this' or 'that'. - Put back material, books etc. at the same place - Make sure girls are informed of classroom arrangement changes - Ensure the learning center is in a quite place. - Provide teaching and learning material the student can touch. - Read everything on backboard out loud - Name students you are speaking to so the girl knows who they are